-World Braille Day is celebrated annually on January 4 to commemorate the birth of Louis Braille.
+World Braille Day is celebrated annually on 4th January to commemorate the birth of Louis Braille.
 Louis Braille was the inventor of the braille system of reading and writing used by blind people throughout the world.
-UNESCO declared January 4 as World Braille Day to raise awareness about the importance of braille as a tool for inclusion in the education and life of persons with visual impairment.
+UNESCO declared 4th January as World Braille Day to raise awareness about the importance of braille as a tool for inclusion in the education and life of persons with visual impairment.

-World Braille Day Significance
+World Braille Day

-What is Braille?
+Louis Braille Day - What is Braille?

+World Braille Day is celebrated every year on 4th January.
+But what is braille?
 Braille is perhaps the most critical tool in allowing blind and partially sighted individuals access to information, education, and employment.
 It's a tactile writing system that can be used by people who are both blind and have low vision and enables them to read and write independently.

 Through World Braille Day, people campaign for braille to be made available globally so that everyone can benefit from this simple but powerful literacy tool.
-They want governments worldwide to recognise braille as a fundamental human right that will allow blind or partially sighted individuals to make their mark on society just like everyone else.
+They want governments worldwide to recognize braille as a fundamental human right that will allow blind or partially sighted individuals to make their mark on society just like everyone else.

 Why Is Braille Literacy Critical?

 - Irina Bokova, the former UNESCO Director-General, said that braille literacy is a fundamental human right and a crucial factor in achieving the promise of the 2030 Agenda for Sustainable Development.